 Saint Mary Major – 15th August

-Sunday, public holidays and Festivity Days - 8 am and 10.45 am
+Sunday, public holidays and Festivity Days - 9 am

 Monument not accessible to visitors with reduced mobility.

 Rua do Mosteiro, Pombeiro de Ribavizela, Felgueiras, Porto